 Duration 3 to 6 weeks.
 Aims to return to full sports specific training and competition.

 Sports massage for surrounding muscles on a weekly basis.
 Continue with strength training as above but start to include hopping and bounding exercises.
-The athlete should now be ready to gradually return to full sports specific training and then
+The athlete should now be ready to gradually return to full sports specific training and then competition.

 A knee support or a strapping/taping techniques may provide extra support on return to full training, however, do not become reliant on this.
 It will weaken the joint.
 Use initially for confidence building.